 In May 2006, the Company's board of directors approved the 2006 Stock Plan ("2006 Plan").
 The Company's stockholders subsequently adopted the 2006 Plan in September 2006, and the 2006 Plan became effective in October 2006.
 The Company reserved 7,000,000 shares of the Company's common stock for issuance under this plan.
+As of March 31, 2015, 201,336 shares remained available for future grants under the 2006 Plan.
 The 2006 Plan provides for granting incentive stock options to employees and nonstatutory stock options to employees, directors or consultants.
 The stock option price of incentive stock options granted may not be less than the fair market value on the effective date of the grant.
 Other types of options and awards under the 2006 Plan may be granted at any price approved by the administrator, which generally will be the compensation committee of the board of directors.
 Options generally vest over four years and expire ten years after grant.
 In 2009, the 2006 Plan was amended to provide for the granting of stock purchase rights.
 The 2006 Plan expires in May 2016.